arduino/docs-content/content/hardware/10.mega/shields/giga-display-shield/tutorials/04.basic-draw-and-image/content.md

 ### Displaying the Image on the Display

-We will be using the example sketch "ArduinoLogo" as the basis for the sketch that lets us display an image.
-The example sketch can be found under **File->Examples->Arduino_H7_Video->ArduinoLogo**.
+We will be using the example sketch "ArduinoLogo" as the basis for the sketch that let us display an image.
+The example sketch can be found under **File > Examples > Arduino_H7_Video > ArduinoLogo**.

 Running the example sketch as is will display the Arduino logo on the screen, like in the image below: